Think

 I genuinely want dropbox to succeed.
 Last week they sent me an email (below) to encourage me to invite others to join.

 I just had to reply with a few suggestions for how they could get a better response.
 My suggestions are applicable to anyone who uses email to market to their customers.
+There are many latest Marketing Automation Tools that make your job a little more painless.
 Here is how I think the above email should be modified to illicit a better response:

 …First, create urgency for me by telling me how much space I have used (or better yet, how much I have left).
 This accomplishes a couple of things – personalizes the email and gives me a strong reason to follow through on your offer.
 My response to this message was to dismiss it as unnecessary for my business even though I have no clue how much space we have left at this moment.
 Probably not the action you wanted out of me.